Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy Channels: Theoretical Framework

 \begin{assumption}[$L$-Lipschitz] $\ell(w,z)$ is differentiable with respect to $w $ and $L$-Lipschitz for every $z$, i.e. , for any $ w_1,w_2\in \mathcal{W}$, $|\ell(w_1,z)-\ell(w_2,z)|\leq L\Vert w_1-w_2 \Vert$, for a constant $L \geq 0$. \end{assumption} \begin{assumption}[Bounded variance] For any $w\in \mathcal{W}$, the variance of the stochastic gradient is bounded by $\xi_i$, i.e., $\mathbb{E}_{Z_i \sim \mu_i}\Vert\nabla\ell(Z_i,w) -\nabla\mathcal{L}_{\mu_i}(w)\Vert \leq \xi_i$, where $\mathcal{L}_{\mu_i}(w)=\mathbb{E}_{Z_i \sim \mu_i}[\ell(Z_i,w)]$ denotes the expected risk of $\mu_i$. \end{assumption}

 These assumptions are widely used in the theoretical analysis of FL~\cite{DBLP:conf/iclr/HuLL23, DBLP:journals/corr/abs-2306-03824,DBLP:journals/entropy/BarnesDP22}.
 Under these assumptions, we present the information-theoretic generalization bound for both CFL and DFL over AWGN channels below.
-The detailed theoretical proofs are included in the appendix.
+The proof sketch is provided alongside our theoretical results and the detailed theoretical proofs are included in the appendix.

 \begin{theorem}[Generalization bound for CFL over AWGN channels.]
 Let $W$ be the final iterate $W_T$ of sequence $W^{(T)}=(W_1,W_2,...,W_T)$ generated by CFL over AWGN channels based on Eq.~\eqref{CFLrule}.
 The generalization bound of such $W$ is bounded as,